-As we look closer to home for adventures to cure our wanderlust, losing ourselves in the beauty and tranquility of nature has topped the travel wishlist this summer.
+As we look closer to home for adventures to cure our wanderlust, losing ourselves in the beauty and tranquility of nature has topped our travel wishlists.
 Lucky for us, the U.S. is home to many must-see national parks (419 in our great land to be precise).
 Of course, we all have Yosemite and Yellowstone on the bucket list, but beyond the big-names, there are low-key hidden gems ripe for exploration.
 Enjoy our guide to the top U.S. national parks to see now.

 Gateway Arch National Park – Missouri